EhabAnshad/aws-elemental-speke-drm-docs/doc_source/authentication.md

 For more information about the creation of a role, see [AWS AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html)\.
 For more information about signing a request, see [AWS Sigv4](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html)\.

-## Authentication with AWS Elemental Products<a name="authentication-on-prem"></a>
+## Authentication for On\-premises Products<a name="authentication-on-prem"></a>

-For AWS Elemental Live 2\.13\.3, the media encoder and key server handle authentication using a secure web address and a user name and password\.

-AWS Elemental Live uses SSL/TLS and basic or digest authentication to secure communication with the DRM solution provider\.
-We recommend that you use digest for the added security, but at a minimum you should use basic authentication over HTTPS\.
+For on\-premises products, we recommend that you use SSL/TLS and digest authentication for the best security, but at a minimum you should use basic authentication over HTTPS\.

 Both types of authentication use the `Authorization` header in the HTTP request:
 + **Digest authentication** – The authorization header consists of the identifier `Digest` followed by a series of values that authenticate the request\.
 Specifically, a response value is generated through a series of MD5 hash functions that include a unique, one\-time\-use nonce from the server that is used to ensure that the password travels securely\.